lborocs/22cob290-part2-team-10/README.md

 | `/staff_assignment`                   |       |                       |                       | Dara thinks we should rename this URL                                                                                                                              |
 | `/profile`                            | Dara  | Functionally complete | <ul><li>[ ] </li><ul> |                                                                                                                                                                    |
 | `/signup`                             |       | Templated             |                       | Can merge signup and signin?                                                                                                                                       |

+> Note: the dashboard is meant to be available to managers & team leaders - it's meant to be a project
+> overview page
+>
+> So we need to split up the current `/dashboard` functionality to have another page like staff overview -
+> it could be combined with `/staff_assignment`

 ### Database